9th December, 2021

 Where only one or the other role is appointed, chances are the fire marshal or fire warden will carry out both roles, overseen by the ultimate person responsible for fire safety in the premises (the ‘responsible person’).

 There is no clear definition of each role, which is why it can vary from business to business, and probably why there is so much confusion around these titles.

-- nominate a sufficient number of competent persons to implement those procedures in so far as they relate to the evacuation of relevant persons from the premises.
+- nominate a sufficient number of competent persons to implement those procedures in so far as they relate to the evacuation of relevant persons from the premises;

 The duties these nominated people will need to assist with include firefighting and fire detection, evacuation, and provide fire safety assistance.

 So do you need fire wardens or fire marshals?
-Well, these days you will most commonly hear to term fire marshal, but both names are still well used.
+Well, these days you'll most commonly hear the term fire marshal, but both names are still well used.

-In larger or more complex organisations, fire safety assistance might be split up into two or more roles, and in this situation, you could have both fire wardens and fire marshals.
+In larger or more complex organisations, you might split fire safety assistance into two or more roles.
+In this situation, you could have both fire wardens and fire marshals.
 It will be down to the organisation to decide on the difference between these roles for their business.

-Do you have adequate numbers of fire marshals / wardens / nominated persons?
+Do you have adequate numbers of fire marshals, wardens or nominated persons?
 Are your fire safety management procedures compliant with current regulations?
-Find out more on our Fire Safety eLearning Course.
+Find out more in our Fire Safety eLearning Course.